 The part that I have always cherished as an educator for the last three decades is interacting with students.
 Each student is like a snowflake that is unique, unmatched, different and each of them has a bearing which intrigues and inspires.
 Walking into classrooms is therapeutic for me because it is that fertile space where knowledge is cultivated and minds are enriched.
 However in this field you often come across students with questions that compel you to think what is education?
 Recently, as I walked into one of the Math classes in my school, I noticed a student looking unconvinced about what was being taught.
 As I approached him, I could sense that he is pretending to hear and understand what the teacher was saying.
 I asked him to come out and meet me and as I started my discussion with him, I could sense that the teacher had clearly not connected the topic well for children to understand its relevance.

-Hence, at GIIS Chinchwad, we actively strive to introduce methodologies that make the subject fun and practical.
-We involve a lot of real-life objects and daily experiences such as buying vegetables, setting a table, solving Rubik’s cube, playing with a deck of cards and more as ways to teach the basics of Maths and have fun while building a strong foundation.
+Hence, at Elpro International School, Pune, we actively strive to introduce methodologies that make the subject fun and practical.
+We involve a lot of real-life objects and daily experiences such as buying vegetables, setting a table, solving Rubik’s cube, playing with a deck of cards and more as ways to teach the basics of math and have fun while building a strong foundation.
 Presenting real-life problems catalyzes the decision-making and problem-solving abilities of the brain.
 A child’s brain is sharp and their brain activity levels change while taking on math problems.
 Thus, inculcating the habit of solving trivial mathematical problems since early days helps in sharpening the brain further.

 Games and activities like Snakes and Ladders, Hopscotch, Number lines form the basis of our curriculum delivery for primary years.
 Role play through market activity, setting up a grocery store, running a restaurant and creating a business focuses on the art of transaction and negotiation that helps to understand numbers in a more definitive and realistic manner.

-While maths might seem like a purely formulaic pursuit, the patterns and ratios such as symmetry, geometry, and measurement are involved in creating beautiful art, where many artists take advantage of mathematical findings, such as the golden ratio to make their artwork beautiful and realistic.
+While math might seem like a purely formulaic pursuit, the patterns and ratios such as symmetry, geometry, and measurement are involved in creating beautiful art, where many artists take advantage of mathematical findings, such as the golden ratio to make their artwork beautiful and realistic.
 I am of the strong opinion that Math is a beautiful subject that cannot be negated.
 The Fibonacci sequence or as they saw the law of proportion in nature also involves shapes and sizes that form the basis of geometry in maths.
-The fact that Math is not seen as a threat at GIIS Chinchwad is vindicated by the results of the Inter GIIS Math Quiz where 7 GIIS schools of India come together for a Math quiz.
-GIIS Chinchwad has been winning this quiz for the last three years and our students have done us proud.
+The fact that Math is not seen as a threat at Elpro International School, Pune is vindicated by the results of the Inter Elpro International School Math Quiz where 7 Elpro International School schools of India come together for a math quiz.
+Elpro International School, Pune has been winning this quiz for the last three years and our students have done us proud.

 Acquiring concepts and applications of trigonometry, abacus, probability, and statistics not only helps the brain develop one’s proficiency in critical thinking, problem-solving and analytical thinking but also helps use these skills in everyday life.
 Abacus is one of the simple calculating tools which are designed in such a manner so that the brain visualizes while performing calculations.
 A lot of our students at Primary level have done the school proud by emerging as champions at State level ABACUS Competitions.

-The author is Dr. Amrita Vohra, principal, Global Indian International School, Chinchwad.
+– Dr. Amrita Vohra, principal, Elpro International School, Pune.